jamz903/sillyarg/README.md

 Our App has 3 key features:
 1. Perfume Database

-We web scraped all the perfumes we could from Sephora, and displayed it all on our webpage, together with its fragrance qualities.
+We web scraped all the perfumes we could from Sephora using Beautiful Soup & Selenium.
+The scraped data is then added into MongoDB and displayed on our webpage, together with its fragrance qualities.

 2. Specifying Notes

 When it comes to perfumes, deciding what notes matter the most to you affects your decision.
 This is why we allow users to pick if they want to find perfumes most similar to the top, middle or bottom notes.

 3. AI Integration

 We integrated Gemini to retrieve the Top 5 most popular scents that matches the specified notes and fragrance qualities of the perfume selected.

+After the perfumes are generated, you can then easily copy it on your clipboard to save it anywhere you like.

 (NOTE: You will have to connect your own MONGODB_URI and API_KEY in an env file.)